• Ticket Fines and Penalties in Montana

 • ―Negligent vehicle assault involving a vehicle

-• ―Accumulating 30 or more points on your driving record within a three-year period
+• ―Accumulating 30 points or more on your driving record within 3 years

 Cancelled License―Your MT driver's license is annulled and terminated due to the state's belief that you're not entitled to own a license.
 Reasons for a cancelled license may include: